-The pension liability as at 31 March 2022 was $\pounds 37.920$ ($\pounds 46.258m$ as at 31 March 2021).
+The net pension liability as at 31 March 2023 was \pounds 7.188m (\pounds 37.920m as at 31 March 2022).
 Whilst a significant sum, this is the net value of what is estimated the Council owes across all future years offset against assets invested in the Local Government Pension Scheme.

-The Council's share of pension fund assets increased by £4.220m and the liability reduced by £6.522m however, resulting in the overall net liability reducing by £8.338m.
+The Council's share of pension fund assets reduced by £3.528m and the liability reduced by £34.260m, resulting in the overall net liability reducing by £30.732m.

-The financial and demographic assumptions at 31st March 2022 were more favourable than they were at 31st March 2021, with a positive impact on the pension liability.
+The financial and demographic assumptions at 31 March 2023 were more favourable than they were at 31 March 2022, with a positive impact on the pension liability.
 The future value of pension liabilities is determined by the discount rate, which is based on the yield on investment grade corporate bonds.
-During the year, rate rises on index linked GILTS has led to an increase in the discount rate, which in turn reduces the future value of liabilities.
-The fund is revalued and contribution rates set every three years.
+During the year, the discount rate (net of inflation) significantly increased compared to previous years, which in turn reduced the future value of liabilities.
+The fund is revalued, and contribution rates are set every three years.

-The most recent valuation was at 31 March 2022 and the impact of this valuation has been reflected in the reported liability as a post balance sheet event.
+The most recent valuation was at 31 March 2022 and the next valuation will complete in 2025/26.

 Publica and the Council continue to contribute to cover liabilities accruing for current members of the scheme (primary contributions) and secondary contributions (annual lump sum) are paid directly by the Council to fund the deficit.
 A lump sum contribution to the pension fund of £4.902m was made in 2020/21 to cover the period to 31 March 2023 resulting in a revenue saving of £184,000 per annum.
-The lump sum payment has provided capacity in the revenue budget to top up the General Fund Balance by £1.634m in both 2021/22 and 2022/23.
+The lump sum payment has again provided capacity in the revenue budget to top up the General Fund Balance by £1.634m in 2022/23.